Adolf Borchers: Eastern Front

 During Operation Barbarossa, the German invasion of the Soviet Union, he accumulated further victories and by the end of 1941 his score had increased to 23 aerial victories.
 After being promoted to an Officers rank, he was appointed Staffelkapitän (squadron leader) of 11.
 Staffel of JG 51 on 20 August 1942, replacing Leutnant Wolfgang Böwing-Treuding who was transferred to 10.
 Staffel.
 On 15 October, Borchers was awarded the German Cross in Gold (Deutsches Kreuz in Gold) for 31 aerial victories.
 By the end of 1942, his number of aerial victories had increased to 38.

 In early January 1943, IV.
-Gruppe was based at an airfield named Isotscha, a makeshift airfield built on a frozen lake lokated approximately 50 km west of Velikiye Luki.
+Gruppe was based at an airfield named Isotscha, a makeshift airfield built on a frozen lake located approximately 50 km west of Velikiye Luki.
 In February, the Gruppe converted from the Bf 109 F-2 to the Focke-Wulf Fw 190 A-4.
 In that combat area, Army Group Centre had launched Operation Büffel, a series of retreats eliminating the Rzhev salient.
 For 78 aerial victories, Borchers was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 22 November.
 He received the award together with fellow JG 51 pilot Joachim Brendel.